North Texas Mean Green football

 The North Texas Mean Green football program is the intercollegiate team that represents the University of North Texas in the sport of American football.
 The Mean Green compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference.
 They are coached by Eric Morris, who was hired as the new head coach of the Mean Green on December 13, 2022.
-North Texas has produced 24 conference championship titles, with twelve postseason bowl appearances and four appearances in the former I-AA (now Football Championship Series) Playoffs.
-The Mean Green play their home games at the Apogee Stadium which has a seating capacity of 30,850.
+North Texas has produced 24 conference championship titles, with fifteen postseason bowl appearances and four appearances in the former I-AA (now Football Championship Series) Playoffs.
+The Mean Green play their home games at the DATCU Stadium which has a seating capacity of 30,850.